birminghamk/Bootstrap-Portfolio/README.md

 I will be creating a slideshow for art and photos, as well as a music section of some music I enjoy listening to.

-I also have SASS set up to be utilized for future styling additions and animations.

 ## Author

 	- Kate Birmingham